Case Study • Execution Readiness Lab

 Learning Layer

-Tracks what creates momentum, what produces conversations, what stalls, and which patterns should influence future planning.
+What creates momentum, what stalls, and which patterns should influence future planning?

 What changed